Authentications and Apostilles

 We are operating a walk-in service from our office at 42 – 47 Lower Mount Street, Dublin 2.
 The service operates on Monday, Tuesday, Thursday and Friday, and will close on Wednesdays.
 The following rules apply:

-- No walk-in service will operate on Wednesdays.
+- No walk-in service will operate on Wednesday.
 Any documents brought in on Wednesday will be treated as a drop-off document.

 - Opening hours are: